 To make the salad:

-- Shuck the corn cobs and bring a large pot of water to a boil on the stove.
-Once the water begins to boil, add your corn to the pot, cover it with the lid and boil for 1-2 minutes.
-Remove the corn from the pot and let the cobs cool completely before cutting the kernels off.
+- Bring a pot of water to a boil on the stove and remove the husks from your corn cobs.
+Once the water begins to boil, add your corn to the pot, cover it and boil for 1-2 minutes.
+Remove the corn from the pot and let the cobs cool completely before cutting off the kernels.

-- Place the kale leaves in a large bowl and drizzle with your avocado oil and lime juice.
-Rub the kale together with your hands for 5 minutes until it begins to soften and turns a bright green color.
+- Next, place the kale leaves in a large bowl and drizzle them with your oil and lime juice.
+Rub the leaves together with your hands for at least 5 minutes or until the kale begins to soften and shrinks in size.

-- Add your cooled corn kernels, onion and cotija cheese to the kale and toss the salad with your dressing.
-Top with diced avocado right before serving.
+- Then add your corn kernels, red onion, cotija cheese and avocado to the bowl and toss with your desired amount of dressing.